Rahulkaradwal/tour-manager/README.md

 ### Conclusion

 This project demonstrates the integration of modern web development technologies to create a secure, user-friendly, and feature-rich web application.
 By leveraging React.js, React Router v6, JWT, and Stripe, this application offers a robust solution for managing user authentication, routing, and payment processing.
 Deploying the project on Vercel ensures a seamless and efficient deployment process, allowing for easy scalability and management.

+### Note

+- The CSS styles and HTML pages were originally created by Jonas Schmedtmann.
+These were adapted and converted into React components, then integrated into my project to form the UI, ensuring a polished and professional design.